Discover what difference nutrition and lifestyle can make to your general health

 Toxic Shock Syndrome (TSS) This is a potentially fatal illness that has been associated with the use of tampons – particularly those with a high absorbency.
 It develops when Staphylococcus aureus, a common bacteria , starts to produce a toxin (TSST1) which is absorbed into the bloodstream, so TSS is literally a form of blood poisoning.
 The toxin overwhelms the immune system and attacks organs.

 Scientists do not know what causes the bacteria to produce toxins but it has been suggested that the tampon provides a surface for the bacteria to multiply, which is then fed by the blood supply.
 Higher absorbency tampons contain more rayon, which could react with the bacteria.
 In 1995, the Journal of Infectious Diseases in Obstetrics and Gynaecology published a study looking at 20 different kinds of tampons.
 They found that only the 100 percent cotton tampons did not produce the TSST1 toxin, which is associated with Toxic Shock Syndrome.

 The symptoms feel like the flu and can include sudden high fever, vomiting, diarrhoea, rash, sore throat, dizziness or fainting.
 If you suspect you have TSS, remove the tampon, use a sanitary towel and keep the tampon for analysis.
 For prevention:

 - Change your tampon regularly, every four to six hours.

 - Do not use a tampon when you do not have a period

 - Use a lighter absorbency where possible

 - Use 100 percent cotton tampons

 The best advice to help maintain your health, is to eat well and be aware of your lifestyle so that the foundation of your health is good.
 This will help prevent health problems arising in the future.

-If you would like to read the full E-Book, please fill in your details below:
+If you would like to read the ‘7 Most Common Mistakes People Make About Their Health’ Ebook, please fill in your details below: